rancher/opni/README.md

  * v0.1.1 (Released) allows you to view Opni's log anomaly insights **only** on a demo environment created on a VM
  * v0.1.2 (Released) allows you install Opni into your existing Kubernetes cluster and consume log insights from it
+ * v0.1.3 (August 2021) - only 1 GPU required, changes to the Opni operator, log anomaly optimizations
- * v0.2.0 (Fall 2021) will introduce AI applied to metrics, kubernetes events, audit logs, and more!
+ * v0.2.0 (Fall 2021) will introduce a custom UI, AI applied to metrics, kubernetes events, audit logs, and more!

 ![alt text](https://opni-public.s3.us-east-2.amazonaws.com/Opni-user-scenarios.png)